Qustodio Review: Is It the Best Parental Control App in 2024?

 YouTube activity Lets you see your kid’s YouTube searches and how many videos they watched.
 If you click See videos, you can also watch the videos your child saw.

-In addition, Qustodio shows your child’s total screen time, whether or not they reached the time limit you imposed, their screen time by the hour, their daily average for the time period you’ve selected, and a breakdown of the different rules that applied to their screen time.
+In addition, Qustodio shows you whether or not they reached the time limit you imposed, their daily average for the time period you’ve selected, and a breakdown of the different rules that applied to their screen time.

 You can also get more in-depth information on your child’s online activities.
 To do that, access the Timeline tab that’s under the Dashboard tab on the left-side menu.